Section 10.F: The Senior Music Major Capstone Experience

 The Senior Music Major Capstone course (MUS390) is required of all Music Majors.
 It consists of a Recital, Interview, and Portfolio.
-(Honors in Performance students take MUS 395 instead of MUS 390.)

 The Capstone Recital is a performance program that is designed by the student in consultation with the primary instrument applied instructor.
 As a personal musical expression, it may take a variety of forms in content, performance site, and artistic form, but is intended to reflect the student’s musical skills and values.
 It is not limited to solo music performance, but may include small ensemble music performance, original composition, and conducting.
 This may take the form of a full or partial student recital, a combination of the above, or other musical performance ideas.
 It is intended to be a meaningful extension of the student’s coursework at Gustavus Adolphus College.

 There are two requirements which include (1) a primary instrument/voice performance component (to be decided by the student and applied instructor), and (2) a 30-minute recital minimum.
 It is appropriate for applied lesson time to be devoted to these preparations.
 In this spirit, the Department is willing to support the effort by offering the student the opportunity to register for lessons at 1.00 academic credit during and/or preceding the semester in which the presentation occurs.
 It is understood that not all student or instructor’s schedules will accommodate this possibility.